 A short guide to BIM implementation.

-Since implementing BIM is going to affect the core business activities in your organization, and is going to demand change in every part of your organization.
+Since implementing Building information modeling is going to affect the core business activities in your organization, and is going to demand change in every part of your organization.
 It is important that you make the transition slow, but deep and thorough.

 In my years of experience, I have seen that organizations which have successfully transitioned to BIM with least collateral damage, have one thing in common.
 They all have an absolute plan in hand.
 They are all well prepared and know exactly what to do. how to do. and where to do.
 And that is exactly what I will define in this post.
 The ‘how to do’ and ‘where to do’ in the road to BIM implementation, so that the ‘what to do’ becomes apparent to you.